Updated on

 Do B12 injections go bad?
 How long is B12 good for after the expiration date?
-These are questions that readers who bought our methylcobalamin B12 vials ask us all the time.
+These are questions we hear all the time from readers who buy our methylcobalamin B12 vials.
+Today, we’re dedicating an entire article to clear up these concerns.

 Do B12 Shots Expire?